 Members of Effingham Local History Group are exploring Gwen's connection to other stars who lived locally: members of the famous Ballets Russes and the distinctly bohemian actress Teddie Gerard.
 With them we are holding a celebration event at Effingham Golf Club on 7th March 2020 and mounting an exhibition on 14th March in the village's King George V Hall.

 Norah Blaney lived just outside Bradford from 1932-1945, contributing much to her local community.
 Having been a leading 'Principal Boy' at the Alhambra Theatre and the Theatre Royal, Leeds for 'King of Pantomime', producer, Francis Laidler, Norah then became a member of Bradford Operatic Society.
 Local volunteers are researching this and her connection with the National Spinster's Association.

 Founded by Bradford local Florence White, the Association sought pension equality for unmarried women.
 Gwen Farrar and Norah Blaney together headed a rally that was held to raise awareness of the cause in June 1937.

 Norah hosted large garden parties in aid of Bradford Civic Theatre in the grounds of her mansion, 'Woodlands' in Baildon.

-We are working with residents there to research and celebrate her connection with the area.
+We have working with residents there to research and celebrate her connection with the area.
 On Sunday February 2nd 2020 we held a wonderful community event in Baildon Hall.
 Photos to follow very soon.